The Illusion of AI Expertise Under Uncertainty: Navigating Elusive Ground Truth via a Probabilistic Paradigm: Theory -- A probabilistic paradigm for ground truth uncertainty

-\begin{enumerate} \item The ground truth answer against which any automatic system or another expert is compared to \textit{is a majority label}.
-This is typically the case for subjective problems, where the ground truth is either explicitly or implicitly an assumed majority label. \item The probability of an expert following the consensus of similarly trained peer group to select the majority label is $p_d$, where $p_d$ is also the probability of agreeing with the majority label. \item The answer that an expert selects is independent of what the other experts select (meaning that the experts do not collaborate on selecting their individual answers).
+\item The ground truth answer against which any automatic system or another expert is compared to \textit{is a majority label} from people trained to perform the task.
+This is typically the case for subjective problems, where the ground truth is either explicitly or implicitly an assumed majority label. \item The probability of an expert following the consensus of similarly trained peer group to select the majority label is $p_d$, where $p_d$ is also the probability of agreeing with the majority label. \item The answer that an expert selects is independent of what the other experts select (meaning that an expert is not influenced as a result of someone else's answer).

-\end{enumerate}
+\end{enumerate} }

 Using the above assumptions, we can model the problem of an expert selecting the majority (correct) label as a biased coin toss problem, where the probability of a head is $p_d$, so the probability of obtaining heads is equivalent to selecting the majority label.
 Then, directly following the Binominal distribution, in a sample of $N$ examples, the probability of getting \textit{at least} $r_c$ items correct $P(Score >= r_c)$ is